 The following analogies/allegories come from our readers.
 They first appeared in the comment sections of the blog and have now been collected here for you to enjoy.
 Thank you to the readers for these wonderful insights!
 New analogies are put at the top of the page to save you scrolling to the bottom of the page if you have visited here before.

 NOTE: Blog Administrators add analogies/allegories to this page.
 Please do not post any comments here.
-If you have an analogy/allegory you would like to share, email it to TWBTC (the woman behind the curtain) at firstname.lastname@example.org.
+If you have an analogy/allegory you would like to share, email it to Barbara at email@example.com

 I think one of the hallmarks of working against abuse ESPECIALLY within the contentedly patriarchal church is how utterly exhausting and frustrating it is.
 It’s like being a cat chasing a laser pointer guided by a sociopath.
 You know it is there, you can see it, you can chase it and you know when it’s on.
 But you cannot nail it down, catch it or demonstrate it if the person holding the remote decides to turn it off.
 They just “unclick” and all of a sudden you’re a frenzied, panting cat standing splay legged in the middle of the room having chased….”nothing.”

 ACFJ told me “We see it too.
 We see it and its not ok.”
 It was water to a desert.
 It was a real demonstration of Christ’s church- because the only people who decried what I was experiencing were secular until I found this place, leading me (like so many) to believe I was denying my faith and my savior if I left an abuser.
 Don’t give up.